MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-google-cloud-pub-sub.md

 ---
-title: Get events from Google Cloud Pub/Sub in Real-time hub
+title: Get events from Google Cloud Pub/Sub in Real-Time hub
-description: This article describes how to get events from Google Cloud Pub/Sub as an event source in Fabric Real-time hub.
+description: This article describes how to get events from Google Cloud Pub/Sub as an event source in Fabric Real-Time hub.
 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to
 ms.date: 04/03/2024
 ---

-# Get events from Google Cloud Pub/Sub into Real-time hub
+# Get events from Google Cloud Pub/Sub into Real-Time hub
-This article describes how to add Google Cloud Pub/Sub as an event source in Fabric Real-time hub.
+This article describes how to add Google Cloud Pub/Sub as an event source in Fabric Real-Time hub.
 Google Pub/Sub is a messaging service that enables you to publish and subscribe to streams of events.

 [!INCLUDE [preview-note](./includes/preview-note.md)]